Lui5ito/GraduationProject/Experimental Part/README.md

   - [ ] Uses too much RAM to perform on T4-Colab GPU's...
 - [x] Trying different kernels (Matérn...).
 - [ ] Trying different reference measure.
-- [ ] Implement the Sliced Wasserstein kernel and compare it to the Sinkhorn kernel.
+- [ ] Implement the Sliced Wasserstein kernel and Mean Maximum Discrepancy and compare it to the Sinkhorn kernel.
 Both in computation time and in performances.
 - [ ] Explore other existing kernels on 3D-distributions, like the previous kernel introduced by Bachoc in a previous paper.
 - [ ] Implement Gaussian Process Regression instead of KRR.
 - [ ] Optimizing the reference measure as shown in the paper.
 Eventually using the minimum number of sample with maximum performances.

 ## Questions ❓
 - [ ] Is the kernel **really** computing the norm in L2(U) ?
 The RBF and Matern kernels in scitkitlearn uses distance between two observations.
-The distance used is the Euclidian distance and therefore we indeed compute the Sinkhorn Kernel.
+The distance used is the Euclidian distance and therefore we indeed compute the Sinkhorn Kernel
-  - [x] Try one kernel for all and look if the results are different -> Resultas are the same.
+  - [x] Try one kernel for all and look if the results are different -> Resultas are the same
-  - [ ] Try to implement the norm of L2(U) and compute the kernel on that.
+  - [ ] Try to implement the norm of L2(U) and compute the kernel on that
-- [ ] Interpretation of Kernel Ridge Regression.
+- [ ] Interpretation of Kernel Ridge Regression
-  - [ ] "dual_coefs" gives the $\hat{\alpha}$ from the theoretical problem.
+  - [ ] "dual_coefs" gives the $\hat{\alpha}$ from the theoretical problem
   - [ ] How can we quantify the importance of each feature in the regression ?